Canada is one of the United States' most important trading partners — second behind only Mexico in 2022.

 You’re dealing with two governments and clearing customs — there’s a lot to keep track of.

-We’ll walk you through all the basics, giving you a step-by-step process to get your freight over the border, whether you're shipping truckload freight from Canada to the U.S., or the U.S. to Canada.
+We’ll walk you through all the basics, giving you a step-by-step process for shipping your freight from Canada to the U.S. or vice versa.

 - Setting Up a Customs Broker

 - Paperwork: the Key Documents You'll Need

 - Preclearing Your Shipment (PARS/PAPS)

 - Common Mistakes (Don't Do These 5 Things)

 - Cross-Border Canada in 9 Steps (BONUS: Infographic)

 Though a good cross-border freight services provider will make things easier for you, there are some steps you need to take before shipping.

 Specifically, you will want to set up a reliable customs broker.

 Though you can clear your own shipment with customs, a good broker will make the process much easier, helping you to avoid penalties and costly delays.